 The full source code and assets for all the listed tutorials is available for purchase.

-You may purchase the complete set of tutorials (with on-going updates) from itch.io, using the link below.
+You may purchase the complete set of tutorials from itch.io, using the link below.

 It is recommended that you purchase the tutorials from itch.io.
 However, if you do not wish to create an itch.io account, you can purchase the tutorial bundle directly from this website.
 If you wish to do so this way, use the PayPal button below.
 Once your payment has been approved by PayPal, enter either your email address or the transaction id from the PayPal receipt into the download form below, to download the tutorials.

-If you've already paid, you can use the form below to download the tutorials by entering your PayPal transaction id and clicking Download.
+If you've already paid, you can use the form below to download the tutorials by entering your email address or PayPal transaction id, and clicking Download.
 If you have any trouble, please contact email@example.com.

 You can also download some of the games created by these tutorials by clicking here.